nvogel/puppet-ansible/README.md

 ### Puppet side

-On the ansible master with a fqdn **master.fqdn.tld** (you can use hieara, an enc, or a plain text manifest)
+On the ansible master with a fqdn **master.fqdn.tld**.

+You can use hieara, an enc, or a plain text manifest.

+You can have several ansible master hosts, each one will have its own pool of ansible nodes.

+You have to wait 2 runs of the puppet agent to complete the configuration process.

+#### Plain text manifest

 ```puppet
 include ansible